rylincoln/developer.fulcrumapp.com/_data-events/reference.md

 ### [CURRENTLOCATION](/data-events/reference/currentlocation/)

-Returns a location object containing metadata about the user's current location, not the record's location.
+Returns a location object containing metadata about the user's current location.
+This location may be different than the record location.

 ### [INVALID](/data-events/reference/invalid/)

-Display a validation error message and stop the record, or repeatable item, from being saved.
+Display a validation error message and prevent the record or repeatable item from being saved.

 ### [OFF](/data-events/reference/off/)